Therassist

 Real insights, much earlier

 AI also enables a fully functional prototype at a very early stage of the design process.
-Which means we find insights much earlier, before too much has been built in the wrong direction.
+This means we find insights much earlier, before too much has been built in the wrong direction.

 The tools let us go further.